What is route optimization?

 There are other key reasons why route optimization is well worth your time and effort.
 For example: When you're on the road, things don't always go according to plan.
 Sudden traffic slows personnel down on long but unavoidable highways.
 Not every sales meeting, service call or appointment runs the same length of time.
 But with eSpatial, team members have an effective contingency plan.

 If a meeting or appointment runs long, team members can use dynamic routing to easily adjust their paths and itineraries.
-And when cancelations happen, users can fill that appointment by searching their maps for other nearby customers.
+And when cancellations happen, users can fill that appointment by searching their maps for other nearby customers.

 Unlike many consumer-level navigation apps, you can share multiple routes created through a best-in-class route optimization solution.
 Users can send their route to team members, either publicly through a link or privately within a specific group.